Glossary of terms for the COVID-19 age

 The process of figuring out where, when and how a patient was infected and who that patient may have infected afterward is called contact tracing.
 Contact tracing is an important part of understanding how an infectious disease spreads and keeping the disease contained.
-If health care providers can trace the spread of the virus for individual patients, they can identify others who may need testing, medical care or need to self-quarantine in order to keep the virus from spreading to others.
+If health care providers can trace the spread of the virus for individual patients, they can identify others who may need testing or medical care, or who need to self-quarantine in order to keep the virus from spreading to others.

-Currently the only way to engage in contact tracing is through interviews with infected patients.
+Currently the only way to engage in contact tracing is through interviews with infected people.
 This process is lengthy and difficult because nobody can remember every single person they have been in close proximity to on any given day.
-However, Apple and Google recently announced that they are going to collaborate on an app to help with contact tracing.
-For those who opt to use the app, it will record their movements through the day and indicate if they had come into close proximity with another user of the app.
-The idea is that it would help to trace random, seemingly unimportant interactions that might relate to spreading the virus.
+However, Apple and Google announced that they are going to collaborate on software to help with contact tracing.
+The idea is that Android phones and iPhones equipped with the latest updates would help to record who has been in contact with whom.

 Social distancing, quarantine and self-isolation

 People worldwide have had to practice social distancing in order to slow the spread of COVID-19.
 Social distancing refers to several measures that promote physical distance among people.
-Measures include maintaining at least 6 feet between yourself and others when in public places, working and attending school from home, only leaving home for essential needs and activities, and avoiding contact with anyone you don’t live with.
+Measures include maintaining at least 6 feet between yourself and others when in public places, working and attending school from home, only leaving home for essential needs and activities, and avoiding contact with anyone outside the household.
 Recently media sources have been using the term physical distancing in place of social distancing, in order to clarify that although people need to stay physically apart, they should continue to stay socially connected with friends and family through a variety of distance activities and communication.

 Reproductive Rate (R0)

 The reproductive rate (R0) is used to describe the contagiousness of a disease.
-It is estimated with a complex mathematical model, but what we care most about is the number it generates.
-This number tells us roughly how many people one person will infect if they have the virus and don’t take any measures against infecting others.
+It is estimated with a complex mathematical model, but the number it generates tells us roughly how many people one person will infect if they have the virus and don’t take any measures against infecting others.

 Any reproductive rate below 1 tells us that it is unlikely the virus will be transmitted, but anything above one means at least one person will be infected.
 The reproductive rate for seasonal influenza is around 1.2 to 1.3, which means that if you were infected with influenza, you are highly likely to pass it onto at least one other person.

 The reproductive rate for COVID-19 is still being determined, but several sources indicate it averages around 2.5.
-That means approximately two to three people will be infected for each individual who has the virus and doesn’t take any measures to keep from passing it on to others.
+That means that on average, two to three people will be infected for each individual who has the virus and doesn’t take any measures to keep from passing it on to others.

 If one person is infected, it is likely they will infect one other person they come into contact with.
 Then, that one person will infect one other person, and the result is a chain totaling three infections.
 On the other hand, a person with COVID-19 is likely to infect two other people.
 Then, each of those people are likely to infect two more people.
 This leads to seven infections overall.
 Staying at home and practicing social distancing can alleviate this level of spread.

 The incubation period of a disease is the time from which a person is first exposed until they develop the first symptoms.
 Evidence shows that the incubation period for COVID-19 ranges from two to 14 days.
-What is important to know is that a person is contagious throughout the incubation period, regardless of whether or not the person has symptoms.
+What is important to know is that a person might be contagious throughout the incubation period, regardless of whether the person has symptoms.

 PPE, surgical mask, respirator and ventilator